 Our Board oversees everything we do, including strategic planning for the whole organisation.
 Above all, they have a commitment to our overarching goal of achieving true gender equality.

-The Board has also established a range of specialised sub-committees, including: Property and Assets; Finance, Audit and Risk; Nominations Committee; Young Women’s Committee.
+The Board has also established a range of specialised sub-committees, including: Property and Assets Committee; Finance, Audit and Risk Committee; Nominations Committee; and the People, Culture and Governance Committee.

 Our subsidiaries – YWCA National Housing and YWCA Housing – have their own Boards with specialist knowledge and expertise within the housing sector.